Open-Attestation/open-attestation-cli/README.md

 #### Accepting a surrendered document

-The `title-escrow accept-surrendered` command lets the token registry accept a surrendered transferable record.
+Using the `title-escrow accept-surrendered` command, the token registry will be able to accept a surrendered transferable record.

 The following shows the command syntax: